rjsf-team/react-jsonschema-form/README.md

 ### Array Field Template

-Similarly to the `FieldTemplate` you can use an `arrayFieldTemplate` to customize how your arrays are rendered.
+Similarly to the `fieldTemplate` you can use an `arrayFieldTemplate` to customize how your arrays are rendered.
 This allows you to customize your array, and each element in the array.

 ```jsx